 Moving on, our architect is now drawing plans for an accessible toilet and servery at the rear of the nave, to be screened by the organ which we plan to move from its current position.
 Not only will this allow us to create a side chapel and reveal the beautiful stained glass window in the east end of the south aisle, but the Diocesan organ consultant has advised that the organ will sound even better if not set against a wall.
 The pews at the back of the nave and south aisle will be removed, but we will have storage for stackable chairs so as to maintain seating numbers for larger services and functions.
 There will also be a display cabinet so that the lovely urn made for St. Giles by Harry Juniper can at last be on show.
 If you have any queries about these plans, please do contact either Martin Mcvinnie or John Watkins.

 It will take a few months to obtain the necessary Diocesan Faculty permission and quotations (hopefully Jan/Feb 2019), and then we’ll be applying for grants.
 If you have a fundraising idea, please do let us know.
 We hope that building work may take place in summer/autumn next year.

-Our next PCC meeting is scheduled for early November; if there is anything you wish us to discuss, please email or speak with any PCC member (Churchwardens Martin Mcvinnie & John Watkins, Sonia Mcvinnie, Pat Grimwood-Taylor, Shirley James, Liz Wiseman, Barbara Terry, Gwyn Thatcher or Rev. Peter Bevan.)
+Our next PCC meeting is scheduled for early November; if there is anything you wish us to discuss, please email or speak with any PCC member (Churchwardens Martin Mcvinnie & John Watkins, Sonia Mcvinnie, Pat Grimwood-Taylor, Shirley James, Liz Wiseman, Barbara Terry or Rev. Peter Bevan.)

 Would you like to help our Restoration project?

-We have joined Easyfundraising, so any online shopping you do (Amazon, John Lewis, Argos and thousands of other retailers, travel companies, insurers etc.) automatically raises money for us with Easyfundraising.
+We have joined Easyfundraising, so any online shopping you do (Amazon, John Lewis, Argos and thousands of other retailers, travel companies, insurers etc.) raises free donations for us with Easyfundraising.